mrbilalshafiq/DevOps-Project-1/README.md

 11. Start the app using Gunicorn (an alternative to the command below would be running "python3 app.py")

          gunicorn --workers=4 --bind=0.0.0.0:5000 app:app

+12. Stop the app correctly (using CTRL+Z will leave the process running)

+         CTRL+C

 ## Scope
 This project will be based upon: